zntheory/itu-bds-sdse/lessons/10-workflows-creating-and-running-a-dagger-pipeline/C-run-dagger-pipeline-locally.md

 </br>
 </br>

-Next, let's run the pipeline in a GitHub Actions workflow.
+Next, let's run the pipeline in a GitHub Action workflow.

 </br>
 </br>